 While there's no hard and fast rules for when to lease or when to purchase, it's important to understand the differences so you can make an informed decision regarding which is the best approach to meet your equipment financing needs.
 Continue reading to learn more about how leasing and financing work; and even some of the pros and cons associated with leasing or financing an equipment purchase.

 To understand equipment financing and leasing, it’s important to understand what is considered “equipment”.
-In terms of equipment financing, any tangible asset, other than property or a building, used in the operation of a business may be considered business equipment.
+In terms of equipment financing—it’s more than just a construction loan; or a loan to buy construction equipment.
+Any tangible asset, other than property or a building, used in the operation of a business may be considered business equipment.
 For example, desks for an expanding office, a pizza oven in an Italian restaurant, a dental X-ray machine, as well as a large milling machine or construction implement, may all qualify as business equipment.

 Many businesses choose to finance the purchase of expensive equipment to spread the cost over the useful life of the asset, making the purchase more accessible.
 There are also times when a business will choose to finance the purchase of equipment, to free up capital to invest in other areas of the business.
 As a result, equipment financing can be a useful tool.